Short Track versus Long Track

-Short track speed skating is a form of competitive skating on an oval ice surface.
-In competitions, multiple skaters skate on an oval ice track with an ideal circumference of 111.12 m.
+Short track speed skating features multiple skaters skate on an oval ice track with an ideal circumference of 111.12 m.
 The rink itself is 60 m (200 feet) by 30 m (100 feet), which is the same size as an international-sized “olympic size” ice hockey rink.
 Many local and regional speedskating organization practice and compete on an “NHL Hockey size” arena due to the wide availability of these facilities.
+Only in 1992 did Short Track become an Olympic Sport.

 Learn to Skate